rclassit/python-challenge/README.md

 Hello I've put together the steps that I've taken in order to complete both the PyBank and PyPoll homework for the 2nd Homework challenge for the UNC data bootcamp.
 I'll go through the steps of how I did the Pybank Challenge:

     Pybank:
-          1st step was to import the csv in order to red the csv files and to create the file paths across the operating systems import os
+    1st step was to import the csv in order to red the csv files and to create the file paths across the operating systems: import os
     import csv

     Utilized correct CSV path to pull csv from the Resources folder csvpath = os.path.join("Resources","budget_data.csv")